-Nike Stocks Drop After Zion Williamson’s Bizarre Shoe Malfunction
+Nike Stock Drops After Zion Williamson’s Bizarre Shoe Malfunction

 Rapper Juicy J got in on the jabs as well, writing that the shoes would not be “Nike’s anymore it Yike’s!!”

-The company is facing another unfortunate reaction, as the company’s stocks (NKE) were down more than one percent on Thursday, February 21 in the game’s aftermath according to CNN Business.
+The company is facing another unfortunate reaction, as the company’s stock (NKE) was down more than 1 percent on Thursday, February 21, in the game’s aftermath, according to CNN Business.
 Analysts attribute the fall to the shoe busting injury that leaves the fate of the presumptive top NBA draft pick of the year up in the air.

 Me returning my Nikes tomorrow after seeing Zion's shoe explode. pic.twitter.com/EnNqjV32Ks